 All intrusive pole inspections were completed for the Tier 2 HFTD by the 2nd quarter of 2019 and prioritized within the time frames noted above.
-Of the 3 deteriorated poles replaced in 2023, there were 2 priority level 1 poles, 1 priority level 2.1 pole, and zero priority level 2.2 poles.
+There were no priority 1, 2.1, 2.2 poles replaced in 2024.

-5.3 Operational practices
+5.3 Operational Practices

-5.3.1 Block reclosing and increase relay sensitivity during RFW
+5.3.1 Block Reclosing and Increase Relay Sensitivity During RFW